Managing Return-to-Work Requests

 A modified-duty offer letter, also known as a bona fide offer letter, must be in writing and must be signed by the employee and the employee’s manager prior to the start of the modified-duty assignment.
 The employee’s department should mail the letter, or, with the employee’s consent, give it to the employee upon their physical return to work.

 If the manager mails the offer letter, he or she should send it regular and certified with copies to HR – Leave Management Office.
 The manager should calculate ample time for delivery (three to five days), and make sure that the return-to-work date allows for this delay.
 If the letter is presented to the employee upon their return to work, then a signed copy should be forwarded to HR – Leave Management.

 The modified-duty/bona fide offer must be in writing and must contain the following elements:

 - Employee's name

-- Date assignment is to begin and end
+- Dates the modified-duty assignment is to begin and end

 - Work hours (including lunch period)

 - Salary to be paid

 - Duties to be performed